fair-research/bdbag_gui/README.md

-# bdbag_gui
+# BDBag GUI

 Graphical User Interface for [bdbag](https://github.com/ini-bdds/bdbag) written in [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5).

+Pre-compiled bundles of the application for Windows and MacOSX can be found [here](https://github.com/ini-bdds/bdbag_gui/releases).

-WARNING: This software should be considered BETA release quality.
+WARNING: This is experimental software and should be considered BETA release quality.
 The code is stable, however, only basic functionality is currently supported.
 There is no support for configuration managment, there are no unit tests, and there is no documentation.